-During 2023 and 2022, CIS' endowment was invested in equity, US fixed income, and alternative assets comprised of hedge funds, real estate and infrastructure, and hard assets.
+During 2024 and 2023, CIS' endowment was invested in equity, US fixed income, and alternative assets comprised of hedge funds and real estate and infrastructure.
 A portion of the hedge fund holdings are not publicly traded; their fair value is based on CIS' pro-rata share of the net asset value of the respective funds at the statement of financial position date, which are based on the fair value of the underlying securities held by each respective fund.
 These investments measured at fair value using the net asset value per share (or its equivalent) practical expedient have not been classified in the fair value hierarchy.

 These alternative investments are open-ended funds that offer subscription and redemption options to investors.
 Subscription provisions are monthly, and redemption provisions are quarterly and require up to 95 business day written notice prior to execution.
-As of September 30, 2023 and 2022, there are unfunded commitments related to these investments as described in Note C - Investments and Fair Value Measurement.
+As of September 30, 2024 and 2023, there are unfunded commitments related to these investments as described in Note C - Investments and Fair Value Measurement.